alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 ### 2000-05 to 2001-07: Analyst at Siatcom, SA

 I worked at Telefonica I+D as a consultant.
-I participated in a couple of landmark projects: a location experiment that got the user position from a mesh of mobile stations (in 2000!), and a WAP ringtone and messaging platform.
+I participated in a couple of innovative projects: a location experiment that got the user position from a mesh of mobile stations, and a WAP ringtone and messaging platform.

 ### 1998-08 to 2000-05: Analyst-Programmer at Informática El Corte Inglés, SA

-I was in the team that wrote a C cash register program, with a nifty Visual Basic interface.
+I worked writing a C cash register program.
-The most interesting project there was designing and writing a custom plug-in architecture from scratch.
+I lead a project to design and write a custom plug-in architecture.

 ### 1996 to 1998: Intern at Plataforma Solar de Almería